CNN-based Ego-Motion Estimation for Fast MAV Maneuvers: NETWORKS

 \subsection{Networks for Tilt Angle Prediction}

 It is known that one can estimate the tilt of the camera relative to the plane in the view from the optical flow field~\cite{de2013optic}.
 Since tilt is a property of the flow field and hence affects both images, it cannot be estimated iteratively by our ICSTN-based framework that warps only one image (Fig. \ref{icstnFig}).
 For this preliminary investigation, we employ a single deep network block to predict tilt angles from a pair of derotated images, supervised by ground truth.
 Shown in Table \ref{tiltnets}, the best network's EPE's standard deviation is around 4 degrees for both angles.
-Although the prediction is noisy, it may serve as an unbiased absolute information source to update the gyroscope integration.
-We leave this to further work.
+Although the prediction is noisy, it may serve as an unbiased absolute information source of attitude.